pushkardps/Predictive_Analytics_For_Business/README.md

 ### Project 1: Problem Solving with Advanced Analytics by Alteryx

 A jewelry company wants to put in a bid to purchase a large set of diamonds, but is unsure how much it should bid.
-In this project, you will use the results from a predictive model to make a recommendation on how much the jewelry company should bid for the diamonds.
+The aim is to use the results from a predictive model to make a recommendation on how much the jewelry company should bid for the diamonds.

 - Proj 1.1: [Predicting Diamond Prices](https://github.com/pushkardps/Predictive_Analytics_For_Business/blob/master/P1/P1%20-%20Diamond%20prices/P1_diamond_prices.pdf)

 A home-goods manufacturer wants to predict expected profits from a catalog launch.
-You will apply a framework to work through the problem and build a linear regression model to provide results and a recommendation.
+Ihe goal is to identify the required framework to work through the problem and build a linear regression model to provide results and a recommendation.